develephant/coronium-core-docs/docs-src/docs/client/guide/index.md

 ### result

 The __result__ key data depends on the module or api method.
 See each modules documentation to determine what the __result__ key might hold.

+### tt

+The __tt__ key allows you to see the "trip time" for the request.
+This is the total round trip time in milliseconds from the start of the client network request, to the final client response.

 !!! tip
     To debug response events during development, see the __[core.debug](/client/modules/core/#debug)__ method.